unicode-org/icu4x/tools/datagen/README.md

 1. `icu4x-datagen`: Read source data (CLDR JSON) and dump ICU4X-format data.
 2. `icu4x-testdata-download`: Download fresh CLDR JSON for testdata.
+3. `icu4x-key-extract`: Extract `ResourceKey` objects present in a compiled executable.

 More details on each tool can be found by running `--help`.